avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 `www.computational-genomics.net/book/ <http://www.computational-genomics.net/book/>`_).

-For more in-depth information and more examples on using the SeqinR library for sequence analysis, look at the SeqinR documentation, `seqinr.r-forge.r-project.org/seqinr\_2\_0-1.pdf <http://seqinr.r-forge.r-project.org/seqinr_2_0-1.pdf>`_.
+For more in-depth information and more examples on using the SeqinR package for sequence analysis, look at the SeqinR documentation, `seqinr.r-forge.r-project.org/seqinr\_2\_0-1.pdf <http://seqinr.r-forge.r-project.org/seqinr_2_0-1.pdf>`_.

-For more information on and examples using the Biostrings library, see the Biostrings documentation at `bioconductor.org/packages/2.5/bioc/html/Biostrings.html <http://bioconductor.org/packages/2.5/bioc/html/Biostrings.html>`_.
+For more information on and examples using the Biostrings package, see the Biostrings documentation at `bioconductor.org/packages/2.5/bioc/html/Biostrings.html <http://bioconductor.org/packages/2.5/bioc/html/Biostrings.html>`_.

-There is also a very nice chapter on "Analyzing Sequences", which includes examples of using the SeqinR and Biostrings libraries for sequence analysis, in the book
+There is also a very nice chapter on "Analyzing Sequences", which includes examples of using the SeqinR and Biostrings packages for sequence analysis, in the book
 *Applied statistics for bioinformatics using R* by Krijnen (available online at